 Many physiotherapists dabble in Women's Health issues and are very good at providing basic treatment.
 However over 40% of people perform pelvic floor exercises incorrectly.
-Many people also have an overactive pelvic floor, so performing pelvic floor exercises will actually make their symptoms worse.
+Many people also have an overactive pelvic floor.
+For these people performing pelvic floor exercises will actually make their symptoms worse.

 For people experiencing functional bowel symptoms, co-ordination of the muscle action is often at the core of the problem.

-At Kate Hooper Physiotherapy all aspects of your pelvic health can be looked at and your pelvic floor muscles will be assessed via an internal examination or transperineal ultrasound.
+At Kate Hooper Physiotherapy all aspects of your pelvic health can be looked at and your pelvic floor muscles can be assessed via an internal examination.

 Overactive pelvic floor muscles often contribute to Persistent Pelvic Pain and Bladder Pain symptoms.
 Pelvic floor muscle down training / relaxation can be very beneficial in reducing pain symptoms in people with: